Do you coordinate a community garden? This page is for you!

 Herbal Tips and Tricks

-This workshop that highlights the benefits of specific plants, such as Calendula, culinary herbs, and many more.
+This workshop highlights the benefits of specific medicinal plants, such as Calendula, culinary herbs, and many more.
 Participants of this workshop will learn about the myriad uses of these plants as well as how to grow them and look after them.

 Working with Nature in the Garden

-Permaculture Principles & Design with Bonita Ford (usually just 1 workshop per season!!)
+Permaculture Principles & Design with Bonita Ford is typically offered only once per season.
 What can nature teach us about gardening?
 Learn about permaculture principles and various ways we can apply them in our gardens, as well as permaculture design examples in the garden and in an edible forest garden.

 Break free from convention and find out about the world of edible perennials.
-It’s bigger than herbs, fruits and the odd vegetable.
 Some have been forgotten despite the fact that they are hiding in plain sight in many people’s ornamental gardens!

 Those of us with green thumbs & limited gardening space are all too common.
 This workshop will instruct participants on how to create a productive garden using containers in limited spaces.
-The applications are useful for those with backyards, a balcony, and everything in between.
+The applications are useful for those with small backyards, balconies, rooftops gardens and everything in between.